Gadani Tehsil: Population

 As per the 2023 national census, the tehsil has a total population of 29,215, comprising 11,675 rural and 17,540 urban residents.
 The town of Gadani serves as the tehsil's headquarters.
 The tehsil includes 6,578 households, of which 2,676 are in rural and 3,902 in urban areas.

 The overall literacy rate is 48.57%, with a male literacy rate of 59.85% and a female literacy rate of 37.19%.
 These figures highlight ongoing challenges in access to education, particularly for women.

 Languages

 In Gadani Tehsil, Balochi is the predominant language, spoken by approximately 28,001 individuals (95.9% of the population).
 Other languages include Pashto (506 speakers, 1.7%), Sindhi (488 speakers, 1.7%), Brahui (53 speakers, 0.2%), with the remaining population speaking various other languages.
-It is important to note that the Sindhi reported in this context largely refers to Lasi, a distinct local dialect of Sindhi also spoken in the costal region of Balochistan.
+The Sindhi reported in this context largely refers to Lasi, a distinct local dialect of Sindhi also spoken in the costal region of Balochistan.